 Editor's Note: For Application-to-Point messages to UEs without MSGin5G Clients, reassembly and the responsibility of the Message Gateway in this procedure are FFS.

-5. The MSGin5G Client sends Message status request to the MSGin5G server.
+5. The MSGin5G Client sends Message status request to the MSGin5G Server.
 The information elements defined in Table 8.5.2-2 are included in the request.
 The result information element will contain "success" if the reassembly of the segments is success.
 Otherwise, the result information element will contain "failure".